 The awards that our students were asked to choose were based on fairness, compassion, empathy, kindness. and looking for the good in everyone.
 For the most part, the students could be trusted to make the right choices.

 Around two weeks before school finished, We’d hand out a sheet of paper with rewards written on them and another sheet with each child’s name.
 The class would write the name of the person that they’ve chosen to receive that particular reward.
 We’d also fill out a sheet.
 Votes were collected and tallied.
-We’d then fill our each reward.
-The kids especially loved this because it felt good to receive positive acknowledgement from their peers.
+We’d then fill in each reward with names, etc. The kids especially loved this because it felt good to receive positive acknowledgement from their peers as well as their teachers.

 During the last week of school we would hold an awards ceremony and invite the parents.
 Of course the awards were distributed with much pomp and circumstance.
 We’d usually bring in some cider and donut holes to help celebrate.
 Great PR with the parents there, they were so happy to see their child receive this recognition..